GiorgioPaoletti-Unicam/GiorgioPaoletti-Unicam/README.md

 Skills: Java / C / Python / Spring / MongoDB / Scrapy / Splash / LaTeX

 - 🔭 I’m currently working on a project to modify the argorithm of serch box of Cronache Maceratesi web site
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Python and Repast
 - 📫 How to reach me: giorgio.paoletti@studenti.unicam.it